Sooraj1411/2024-Film-Analysis/README.md

 ### _General Trends:_
 + Watched the most films (17) released in 2024, followed by 15 films from 2023 and 8 films from 2017.
-+ October was the most popular month, with 22 films watched.
++ Among the all films, 22 films were released in October (the most).

 ### _Film-Specific Highlights:_
 + Highest Runtime: Animal (204 min) and Oppenheimer (180 min).